How to Apply for Financial Aid

-Students, parents, and borrowers are required to use an FSA ID, made up of a username and password, to access certain U.S. Department of Education websites.
-If you are filing through FAFSA on the Web, at www.fafsa.gov, you must first obtain this FSA ID.
-You can apply by clicking the icon at the top of the FAFSA on the Web page or directly through www.studentaid.gov/fsaid.
+Students, parents, and borrowers are required to use an FSA ID and password to access certain U.S. Department of Education websites.
+You must first obtain this FSA ID and password in order to complete the FAFSA.
+You can apply by clicking the icon at the top of the FAFSA on the Web page or directly through https://fsaid.ed.gov.
 Your FSA ID will not only give you access to your FAFSA information, but it will also allow you to make corrections on your application, sign student loan promissory notes, and view your federal loan history.
 Remember that both parents and students need to apply for FSA ID’s and use them as "signatures" on FAFSA on the Web.

 Returning students should also complete the Ursuline College Supplemental Application.
 This can now be completed on-line through Net Partner.
 This updates us on any changes in your major or expected graduation date as well as how many credit hours you plan to take in the coming year.
 Applying for State Aid

 Ohio residents need not complete a separate application for state funds.
 Information is sent to the Ohio Board of Regents upon completion of the FAFSA, although the state does have a deadline of October 1st - your FAFSA application must be received by then in order to be considered for state funds.
 Tips for Completing the FAFSA